bryanbierce/git_tutorial/README.txt

-This is a README file with changes to pull into a clone.
+This is a README file with changes in the original to be pushed to the shared.